LiaScript/docs/README.md

 -->

     --{{0}}--
-Since the size of an LiaScript element is defined based on width of the quotation, too long LiaScript definitions, such as an external image-URL might cause some problems.
+Since the size of a LiaScript element is defined based on the width of the quotation, too long LiaScript definitions, such as an external image URL, might cause some problems.
 To solve this, you can define a local macro, in this case `@image`, which is basically only a substitution for the larger image.
 This macro can then be used as a placeholder within the verbatim.
 For more information on this topic, check out the section [Macros](#macros).